apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 ```

 ### Annotations
 - You can add some notes to your yaml file in order to keep things in mind.
+This functionality is not being used often.
+- Mostly it is being used for config saving.
+For example in this annotation ` cache: True ` then read this value and set caching of app to true
 ```
 apiVersion: apps/v1
 kind: Deployment